Sahar-ghoflsaz/GhostFL/README.md

 1- Documentation to set up the environment

-2- Scripts for running the source code
+2- Documentation for running the source codes

 ## Environment